MicroEJ/docs/SDK6UserGuide/selectVeePort.rst

 Local VEE Port project outside a multi-project
 ----------------------------------------------

-When the Application or the Library which needs the VEE Port is not is the same multi-project than the VEE Port, the VEE Port project can be imported thanks to the `Gradle Composite Build <https://docs.gradle.org/current/userguide/composite_builds.html>`_ feature.
+When the Application or the Library which needs the VEE Port is not in the same multi-project than the VEE Port, the VEE Port project can be imported thanks to the `Gradle Composite Build <https://docs.gradle.org/current/userguide/composite_builds.html>`_ feature.

 This allows to consider the VEE Port project as part of the Application project,